 Day Trips From Malaga:

-Luckily, Malaga is located close to many other day incredible towns and sights in Spain, which makes taking a day trip super easy!
+Luckily, there are many nearby towns and sights in Spain with so much to see and do, which makes taking a day trip super easy!

 Cordoba-Mesquita de Cordoba

 One of the key monuments of Spanish-Arabic architecture, the Mosque of Cordoba is only a 1 hour 20 minute train ride or 3 hour bus ride (Alsa Bus) from Malaga and is absolutely worth the commute.
 Be sure to arrive early and leave later, so you’ll have time to explore the city after spending a few hours at the Mosque.
 There is no need to purchase tickets beforehand, just go first thing in the morning.